 Q: My dog’s barking is driving me (and my neighbors) crazy.
-He’s a healthy, two-year-old Sheltie mix, and I’ve been told that it’s impossible to train him not to bark—that I should have him surgically debarked, something I find completely appalling.
-Please tell me there’s a way to teach my dog to control his noisy self.
+He’s a healthy, two-year-old Sheltie mix, and I’ve been told that it’s impossible to train him to stop barking—that I should have him surgically debarked, something I find completely appalling.
+Please tell me there’s a way to teach my dog to stop barking.

 A: Dogs who bark excessively can cause big problems for owners, but even though it may seem completely out of control, this behavior can be modified to a bearable level.
 Sometimes barking dogs can cause such distress that people resort to having the dog’s vocal chords surgically removed, but I’m glad that you find that idea appalling, because most trainers and veterinarians would advise against taking such a drastic measure.
 Debarking can cause immense anxiety, as it takes away an important part of the dog’s ability to communicate.
 I do recommend, however, that you take your dog to the veterinarian for a thorough medical check up, since any extreme behavior can be exacerbated by a medical condition.

-Dogs bark for many reasons—to get attention, as a warning, in response to other barking dogs, out of anxiety or when excited—and it is important to identify the triggers before training.
+Dogs bark for many reasons—to get attention, as a warning, in response to other barking dogs, out of boredom, out of anxiety or when excited—and it is important to identify the triggers before beginning training.

-If your Sheltie barks to get attention, don’t reward his demands.
-Telling your dog off is inadvertently rewarding him for barking even if the communication is negative.
+Attention Seeking: If your dog barks to get attention, don’t reward his demands.
+Yelling or telling your dog off is inadvertently rewarding him for barking even if the communication is negative.
 In this case, it is best to ignore the barking, wait for five seconds of quiet and then reward him with attention.
 This way, the dog learns that he gets nothing from you when he barks but gets everything when he’s quiet.

-As you can see, there are many reasons why dogs bark, but please don’t listen to those who say that extreme barking can’t be modified, because there are lots of ways to reduce what is a very normal but sometimes annoying behavior.
+As you can see, there are many reasons why dogs bark but there are ways to stop dogs from barking.
+Please don’t listen to those who say that extreme dog barking can’t be modified, because there are lots of ways to reduce what is a very normal but sometimes annoying behavior.